-In this guide, we will show you how to edit, add, or remove the DNS settings on your macOS device.
+This guide will show you how to edit, add, or remove the DNS settings on your macOS device.

-1. Open System Preferences and navigate to the Network section.
+Then navigate to the Network section.

-- To edit a DNS entry, double click on the DNS address and you will be able to change it.
+- To edit a DNS entry, double-click on the DNS address and you will be able to change it.
 If you want to remove it, select the DNS address by clicking on it once and then clicking the - sign.

-If you have any further questions, feel free to contact our Customer Success Sharks anytime - they will help you out!
+If you have any further questions, our customer success team will help you 24/7 over live chat or email.